DoTheEvo/selfhosted-apps-docker/dnsmasq/readme.md

 Since dnsmasq, a DNS server, is running right on this machine, the entries should point to localhost.

-Bit of an issue is that this file is often dynamically generated and changed by various system services like systemd or dhcpcd.
+Bit of an issue is that this file is often changed by various system services, like systemd or dhcpcd.
-To prevent this,
-it will be flagged as immutable, which prevents all possible changes to it unless the attribute is removed.
+To prevent this, `resolv.conf` will be flagged as immutable, which prevents all possible changes to it unless the attribute is removed.

 Edit /`etc/resolv.conf` and set localhost as the dns nameserver.